HyperSwitchAI/starter-templates/csharp/README.md

 dotnet build
 ```

-2. Create a `.env` file in the `csharp` directory with your HyperSwitchAI credentials:
+2. Create a `.env` file in the `csharp/HyperSwitchAI` directory with your HyperSwitchAI credentials:
 ```env
 USERNAME=your_username
 PASSWORD=your_password